grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 In the open space of the hall, Miss Mai hobbled next to Captain Percy.
 Percy took her arm to help her along.
 It was a thin little stick of bone in Percy's strong hand.

-"So the dock boss told you all about me already?"
-Percy asked, hoping to assess the levelness of the playing field this negotiation would be carried out upon.
+"So, the dock boss told you all about me already?"
+Percy asked, hoping to assess the levelness of the playing field.

-"The dock boss, yes, and a few others...
-My friend Turnaround Bob told me you are eminently trustworthy and reliable.
+"The dock boss, yes, and a few others...My friend Turnaround Bob told me you are eminently trustworthy and reliable.
 And also run a big enough boat for the particular job I need done."

 "Yeah, Bob tracked me down on the mainland and suggested I head out to this shithole depot to look for you.
-He hinted the work might be... profitable."
+He hinted the work might be...profitable."

-My dear Captain Percy, would you mind toning down your colorful language a bit during our interactions?"
+"My dear Captain Percy, would you mind toning down your colorful language a bit during our interactions?"

 "I'm a fucking sailor.
 What do you expect?"

 [//]: # (Why is there so much gratuitous cursing in this story?
 Your answer is above!)

-Miss Mai shuffled on silently --- and Percy thought somewhat reproachfully --- for a minute.
+Miss Mai shuffled on silently --- and, Percy thought, somewhat reproachfully --- for a minute.
 "Anyway.
 In my line of work, it is best to know a little something about those you hire.
 Though again, in the interest of transparency, all I really know is your name and that you have a boat."

 "What's with all the transparency?"
 Percy asked.

-"Ah yes.
+"Ah, yes.
 Typically I play my cards a bit closer.
 But as I said, this job is of some urgency, so I am hoping to build some trust with you quickly.
-I can only hope you respond reciprocally.
+I can only hope you respond reciprocally."

 "Well then, in the interest of transparency you should know that my boat, as solid as she is, is currently in desperate need of some downtime for repairs.
 There's a limited amount of urgency we can put into picking up a job."